 There’s a mix of different reasons why employees aren’t booking their entire trip on the same platform, but a couple of them stand out.

 Take for example the platform’s usability — while it’s often overlooked when creating the platform, it’s actually one of the most important things to influence how people use the product.
-Your developers might have implemented incredibly powerful features that work great on paper, in real life your users could end up being confused how to login.
-A well-designed booking platform is easy to use for people who are comfortable with technology, but also for the less digitally inclined — and this is definitely an area that most platforms could improve in.
+Your developers might have implemented incredibly powerful features that work great on paper, in real life your users could end up being confused about how to log in.
+A well-designed booking tool is easy to use for people who are comfortable with technology, but also for the less digitally inclined — and this is definitely an area that most platforms could improve in.

 If they can’t find something that suits their liking, employees are inclined to look outside of the platform.

 Time to embrace new SaaS based solutions and start saving time and money

 When your attachment rate is dropping there’s clearly something wrong with the way your travel program is set up — and the consequences for your company could be severe.